everbuild/thintest/README.md

 ```
 $ [node_modules/.bin/]thintest [--testDir=<path to test directory>] [test 1] [test 2] ...
 ```
-For other options, see [Config].
+For other options, see [Config](#config).
 If no tests are specified, all tests are run.

 Or by using the API:
 ```ecmascript 6